orassayag/hackathon-task/README.md

-# Client
+# Hackathon Task

-Built on September 2020.
+Built in September 2020.
 Example of simple React.js application built with create-react-app.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).